davidxmoody/metalsmith-broken-link-checker/README.md

 </html>
 ```

 Note that links to directories are allowed if they have a trailing slash (the `index.html` file will be looked for).
-However links to directories without a trailing slash are not allowed (even if they may redirect to the correct URL later).
+However links to directories without a trailing slash are not allowed (even if they may redirect to the correct URL).

 ## Installation